bytedance/RealCustom/README.md

   author={Mao, Zhendong and Huang, Mengqi and Ding, Fei and Liu, Mingcong and He, Qian and Zhang, Yongdong}, journal={arXiv preprint arXiv:2408.09744}, year={2024}
 }
+@article{wu2025less,
+  title={Less-to-More Generalization: Unlocking More Controllability by In-Context Generation}, author={Wu, Shaojin and Huang, Mengqi and Wu, Wenxu and Cheng, Yufeng and Ding, Fei and He, Qian}, journal={arXiv preprint arXiv:2504.02160}, year={2025}
+}
 ```